 The best technology for lead capture is often software that turns a fun, interactive moment into a data collection opportunity.
 Modern tools like digital photo booths, AI-powered experiences, and interactive surveys are built to do this.
 They work because they offer a valuable exchange: attendees get a cool piece of content, and you get a clean, opted-in lead.

 These tools are especially powerful because they are often web-based.
-This means attendees can use their own phones with a simple QR code scan - no app to download, no clunky hardware to manage.
+This means attendees can use their own phones with a simple QR code scan, with no app to download and no clunky hardware to manage.
 This makes the process fast and easy for everyone.

 - Digital Photo & Video Booths: These are the workhorses of modern event lead gen. Guests take a branded photo, GIF, or video and enter their email or phone number to have it sent to them instantly.